-Vaping has exploded onto the scene in recent years — but the vapes themselves sometimes explode, all too literally.
+Vaping has exploded onto the scene in recent years — and unfortunately, so has the exploding vape.

 What Is a “Vape”?

 Modern e-cigarettes (also known as vaporizers or vapes) were invented in 2003 and introduced to American markets in 2006.
 In the past decade, millions of smokers in the United States have embraced them as a “healthier” alternative to traditional cigarettes, although the scientific research has yielded mixed results, and vaping does appear to pose some health risks.

 There is also the small but significant risk that the battery will explode, as featured in recent death of a Florida man.

 Death Due to Exploding Vape

 On May 5, 2018, Tallmadge D’Elia, was found dead after a fire in his home; the autopsy ruled his death resulted from an explosion in the vape pen on his person.
 Although D’Elia suffered severe burns over much of his body, the direct cause of death was the shrapnel that lodged in his head from the exploding vape.

 This certainly is not the first occurrence of its kind — there have been hundreds of exploding vape injuries, according to a report by the United States Fire Administration, although, D’Elia is the first actual death attributable to this cause in the U.S.

 What Do I Need to Know about Exploding Vapes?